-Higher education is a vast eco-system.
+Universities and colleges are facing extraordinary challenges this school year.
 IFYC recognizes that interfaith cooperation is most effective when it is contextualized to the unique needs and perspectives of different types of institutions.
-Thus, these groups (Public Universities, Historically Black Colleges and Universities, and Christ-Centered Colleges and Universities) are organized around their common missions and identities as colleges and universities.
+Thus, these groups are organized around their common missions and identities as colleges and universities.
 Each online group will gather like-minded peers to share ideas, connect with IFYC staff, and discuss best practices for their common sector.
 Participants will be able to craft their online community to match their needs, schedule, and priorities.
 What are the unique needs of universities like yours?
 What can you learn from similar institutions?
-How can IFYC support your work in ways that are relevant to you?
+How can IFYC support you taking action on campus?
 These communities will be a space to explore these questions and more.
 Sign up here!

-- You must be a staff or faculty member at the state university-type
+- You must be a staff or faculty member at the stated university-type

 - Groups will meet multiple times during the school year